maninserg/game-aliens/README.md

 # game-alien
-That's my game in the style "The :space shooter"
+That's my game in the style "The space shooter"